link89/selenium-commandline/README.md

 It use `pm2` to manage the process.
 You can find the service in `pm2` with `pm2 ps` command.
 If you didn't install `pm2` before, you need to run `npm install -g pm2` first.

+You can also pass the option to selenium server by set them after the `--`, for example

+`selenium-cli standalone -- --port 5555`